 For post-deadline grading, the lowest grade for just passing remains 6 for a full course (5.5 for a partial exam).
 That is, the required level of the work for getting this grade remains the same before and after the deadlines (this then always concerns the grade 6 or 5.5, which signals a just-pass performance).

 For post-deadline grading of work that has a higher level than just-pass, a lowering of the grade must be applied.
 After missing one deadline, work at level 9-10 becomes 7.5, work at level 8 becomes 7, work at level 7 becomes 6.5, etc.

 Guidelines for declaring study-programme choices

-Per January/February in the first year, the students have to make and formally declare choices for their individual study program, as a first step to get their study program approved by the Board of Examiners.
+Per December/January/February in the first year, the students have to make and formally declare choices for their individual study programme, as a first step to get their study programme approved by the Board of Examiners.

 Notably, the student must already declare (at least an indicative) choice for the topic of the master thesis project at this moment, because:

 the student must then already start with elective courses that will support the master thesis project;

 three parts of the programme (master thesis project, research paper, and small research project) must be on very different topics and with different supervisors (according to the rules in the Appendices teaching and examination regulations Master Nanoscience).